project-poodle/poodle/design.md

 Each SSTable file is less than 4GB, the record offset can be represented as an uint32.
-A 256 KB (64k * 4 bytes) offset table is enough to keep the offset of all Records in an SSTable.
+A 256 KB (64k * 4 bytes) offset table is enough to keep the offset of all Records in an SSTable file.

 ### List of Records ###